Ideas-on-Stage/ideasonstage.com/content/en/presentations-training/_index.md

 {{< shortcode-text2-img1
   class="margin-top margin-bottom"
-  picture="/img/inserts/presentation-training-10.jpg"
+  img="/img/inserts/presentation-training-10.jpg"
-  title="Proven methods, experienced trainers" >}}
+  alt="Proven methods, experienced trainers" >}}
+### Proven methods, experienced trainers
 The methods and techniques we teach are the ones we use every day to produce memorable presentations for business leaders, so we know they work.
 Our trainers all have many years of experience of high-level presentations so you are learning from true experts.
 {{< /shortcode-text2-img1 >}}